2024-2025 Teaching Workshops

 For Early-Career Faculty at Small Liberal Arts Colleges

-The Nielsen Center for the Liberal Arts at Eckerd College supports liberal arts college faculty, as life-long learners, in exploring the vocation of liberal arts teaching over the course of a career arc; considers best pedagogical and faculty support practices at liberal arts colleges; and provides a forum for liberal arts advocacy through empowering liberal arts college faculty.
+The Nielsen Center for the Liberal Arts at Eckerd College supports liberal arts college faculty in exploring the vocation of liberal arts teaching over the course of a career arc; considers best pedagogical and faculty support practices at liberal arts colleges; and provides a forum for liberal arts advocacy through empowering liberal arts college faculty.

 Nielsen Center workshops invite early-career faculty at liberal arts colleges to join a supportive learning community and national network.
 Nielsen Fellows participate in a seminar-style workshop throughout a year-long program that includes three in-person gatherings at Eckerd College on Florida’s Gulf Coast.